looking-for-game/looking-for-game.github.io/index.md

 "This looks helpful.
 I like the integrated calendar.
 It would make it easy to organize and advertise events."
 P.K.

-"I like the idea, but I'm not sure that some players would want to broadcast their usernames like this."
+"I like the idea, but I'm not sure that some players would want to broadcast their usernames like this.
+Security is an issue."
 H.S.

 "I wish there was a view of the games themselves, with the subscribed players.
 Other than that, it looks pretty good."
 D.D.

 "It looks like something I would use.
-Especially if I just arrived on campus."
+Especially if I just arrived on campus and was interested in playing what is popular."
 J.O.

-""
+"I like the design.
+Do you guys like Blizzard?
+I can't tell..."
 N.F.